CoopTRUE/0xVerify/README.md

 # 0xVerify

-This SvelteKit project provides a simple and efficient way to verify cryptographic signatures from Ethereum addresses.
+This SvelteKit project provides a simple interface to recover and verify Ethereum addresses from cryptographic signatures

 ## Installing